lucasjinreal/alfred/readme.md

 *Alfred* is command line tool for deep-learning usage. if you want split an video into image frames or combine frames into a single video, then **alfred** is what you want.

+**[cry]: I have lost the latest update of alfred source codes...............**.

+I need to re-write all the thing from scratch now...

 ## Install